 How much rain is enough to need the above?

-In general, you won’t need to worry about any of this if the rain is mild and not heavy.
+In general, you won’t need to worry about any of this if the rain is light and not heavy.
 There are a few ways to determine whether or not you will need to go through this process following a rain event:

 - if there is a lot of visible dirt and debris in your pool